-Over the past 40 years Bill has presented over 2,000 fun-filled, thought-provoking workshops, events, and keynote speeches around the world to clientele as diverse as Paramount Pictures and the government of Austria.
+Over the past 40 years, Michaelis has presented over 2,000 fun-filled, thought-provoking workshops, events, and keynote speeches around the world to clientele as diverse as Paramount Pictures and the government of Austria.

 He has presented keynote addresses at annual association conferences in 27 different states and workshops for many more.

 He has presented to just about every type of organization that serves children and youth, including schools, human service and recreation organizations, nonprofit, public and corporate childcare agencies, and the widest range of professional conferences.

 His extensive event work includes a 10,000-person family play festival in the Olympic Park in Munich, Germany.